mittalvaibhav1/octo-net/README.md

 # OctoNet
 A real-time peer-to-peer communication app that supports text (with gif support), voice, and video modes of communication.
-Built using react, redux-toolkit, framer-motion, material-ui, web services, firebase, and webRTC. <br/>
+Built using react, redux-toolkit, framer-motion, material-ui, web services, firebase, and webRTC. <br/><br/>
+`Note: This is not production-ready.
+It has a few bugs which I'll be fixing over-time.
+Thankyou.`

 ## Sample Screenshots
 ![1](https://user-images.githubusercontent.com/53215737/108964607-ada4c100-76a1-11eb-9a1f-84d4ec97f042.png) <br/><br/>